-Besides, Athens dresses up for a 12-day International Film Festival, a great opportunity to discover mainstream pictures as well as unique, eclectic movies.
+Besides, Athens dresses up for a 12-day International Film Festival, an excellent opportunity to discover mainstream pictures and unique, eclectic movies.

-No matter where September the 8th catches you in Greece, don’t miss the Genesis tis Panagias, a huge religious occasion when local commemorate the birth of the Holy Virgin.
+No matter where September the 8th catches you in Greece, don’t miss the Genesis tis Panagias, a huge religious occasion when locals commemorate the Holy Virgin’s birth.

-The celebration takes place in the most important churches but goes on in the main square of the village with music, dancing, and culinary events.
+The celebration occurs in the most important churches but continues in the village’s main square with music, dancing, and culinary events.

 Grape Harvesting And Wine Tours

-For those into water sports, the wind blows with some extra strength on a few islands, so the weather proves ideal to go windsurfing, kitesurfing, or trying your skills at more extreme activities sports.
+For those into water sports, the wind blows with some extra strength on a few islands, so the weather proves ideal for going windsurfing, kitesurfing, or trying your skills at more extreme sports activities.

-Both the mainland and the islands host spectacular lakes where you’ll be able to explore the local fauna at its best.
-The country is home to over 190 Important Bird Areas with species including eagles, hawks, and native vultures.
+Both the mainland and the islands host spectacular lakes where you can explore the local fauna at its best.
+The country is home to over 190 Important Bird Areas, including eagles, hawks, and native vultures.

-In virtually every island there are festivals devoted to special varieties of fruit, vegetables, cheese, wine, pies or other baked delicacies during September.
+During September, there are festivals devoted to select varieties of fruit, vegetables, cheese, wine, pies, or other baked delicacies on virtually every island.

-They are perfect occasions to indulge in local, homemade tastes served to participants in the main square of any given village.
-These are events during which you can have a closer look at local traditions as they are usually packed with music concerts and exhibitions of traditional dances.
+They are perfect occasions to indulge in local, homemade tastes served to participants in the village’s main square.
+These are events during which you can look closely at regional traditions as they are usually packed with music concerts and exhibitions of traditional dances.

 And Don’t Forget The Beach!

-Exactly, last but not least, September, and even October, are simply the best moments to hit the beach in Greece.
+Last but not least, September, and even October, are simply the best moments to hit the beach in Greece.
+The weather is delightful, even very hot at times, but you won’t feel the overwhelming temperatures of July and August.
 The sea is much warmer than it was at the beginning of summer.
-The weather is extremely pleasant, even very hot at times, but you won’t feel the overwhelming temperatures of July and August.

 So what do you think?
 Are these enough good reasons to visit Greece in September?

 I think they are!
-September and October are, indeed, the best months to book a holiday in Greece!
+September and October are the best months to book a holiday in Greece!